How to Switch an Employee from Salaried to Hourly

 Salary: By contrast, salaried workers are generally considered “exempt” from overtime.
 They receive the same gross payment per pay period regardless of hours worked.
 While there may be weeks when a salaried employee can cut back their hours, there will also be times that they may be working significant hours over 40.

+Navigating overtime classification changes is a key aspect when switching an employee from a salaried to an hourly pay structure.
 While salaried employees are usually exempt, that’s not a hard rule.
 Overtime eligibility is determined solely by two criteria—wages and duties.
 Pay frequency or method doesn’t factor into the equation at all, meaning it's possible (though rare) to have a salaried employee who is still entitled to overtime for hours over 40 worked.

 Step 1: Consider Overtime Classification

 Once you begin the process of reclassification, you’ll want to document the change from start to finish.
 Begin by reviewing the FLSA's duties test, particularly when a potential change in overtime classification is in the cards.
 You will want to make sure that changing from salary to hourly is in alignment with the job description of the employee or department.
 For the most part, anyone not directly impacting the company’s management could be hourly and considered non-exempt.
-Unsure of “grey area” employees?
+Unsure of “gray area” employees?
 Get a second opinion from an employment attorney.

+Considerations like PTO accrual for hourly employees and monitoring hourly work hours are essential in the employee reclassification process.
 Once you have determined overtime status, review the employee’s job description.
 Make sure the employee’s job description is in line with the expectation of the work performed.
 If the job description needs to change to fit a non-exempt status, that is okay for at-will employees.

 Step 2: Crunch the Numbers